What is the ACC?

 We have a contact who is offering his services for mailbox post replacement or repair.
 The Neighborhood Association cannot speak to the quality or reputability of this contact, but offers this information for neighbors to use if they wish.
 Click here for contact information and prices:

-Mailboxes can be purchased directly from our neighbor, Thad Schumacher.
+Mailboxes can be purchased for $150 directly from our neighbor, Thad Schumacher.
 For more information regarding the mailbox and an image, please visit the following website:

 Satellite Dishes and Antennas